bsml320/DeepFun/README.md

 &#8194;&#8194;Saturated mutagenesis is a powerful tool both for dissecting a specific sequence of interest and understanding what the model learned.
 More details can follow https://github.com/davek44/Basset/blob/master/tutorials/sat_mut.ipynb.

 ## Read more about the method in the manuscript here:
 Pei G, Hu R, Dai Y, Manuel A M, Zhao Z, Jia P. Predicting regulatory variants using a dense epigenomic mapped CNN model elucidated the molecular basis of trait-tissue associations.
 Nucleic Acids Research.
-In submission.
+49(1):53-66. https://pubmed.ncbi.nlm.nih.gov/33300042/